blankoworld/makefly/doc/README.md

 The way to create content depends on your version.

+To know your current version, just use this command:

+    pmake version

+If an error occured like ``pmake: don't know how to make version.
+Stop``, then you are under 0.2.1 version.

 ### Version older than 0.2.1

 Go to **tools** directory and launch **create_post.sh** script like this: